 And this example from MarketingProfs shows how you can use specific days as preferences:

-Spotify gives their customers the option to receive updates via email and/or push notifications.
+Spotify gives its customers the option to receive updates via email and/or push notifications.
 Simple and gets the job done.

-You can also use preference centers to collect your subscribers’ profile information such as:
+Preference centers are a helpful way to collect your subscribers’ profile information such as:

 - First and last names